pallabidas/L1CaloPhase2Analyzer/README.md

    cd L1Trigger/L1CaloPhase2Analyzer/test/
    cmsRun test-analyzer.py
    ```

+   The remainder of this README.md is leftover from the source repository - it is not guaranteed to work here.

    For the GCT jet efficiency plots using the ntuple as input (changing file paths needed in plotting script):
    ```